Spencer Breslin: Later career (2010–present)

 Breslin lent his voice as Anthony to the 2010 animated 3-D educational sci-fi adventure film Quantum Quest: A Cassini Space Odyssey.
 In 2010, MTV listed Breslin as one of "The 17 Coolest 17 Year-Olds from Around the World".

 Breslin appeared as Max in the 2011 film Born to Race.
 He then played Jason in the 2012 romantic comedy drama Stuck in Love.
 Breslin appeared alongside Abigail as Cousin Derek in the 2012 crime drama Perfect Sisters.
 Breslin also began to work in other aspects of film making, serving as an executive producer on the animated Really Bad Movie! in 2013, as well as writing and directing his own short films.

 Breslin starred as Isaac in the 2016 horror film Some Kind of Hate, which starred Grace Phipps and Sierra McCormick and played at the Stanley Film Festival, the Fantasia International Film Festival, and Fright Fest.

-As of July 2016, Breslin was co-hosting the Spencer & Lara's Vomitorium weekly podcast, dedicated to "complaining about the unbearable, insufferable, and aggravating."
+In July 2016, Breslin began co-hosting the Spencer & Lara's Vomitorium weekly podcast, dedicated to "complaining about the unbearable, insufferable, and aggravating."
+Only three episodes aired, the last on August 13 of that year.
+The website was offline within a year.